rinward23/AstroEngine/security/csp-policies.md

 ```

 Tenants may register additional analytics endpoints through the security review process; updates must be versioned and deployed via Helm values.

+## Swiss ephemeris compliance note

+AstroEngine’s application code is AGPL-3.0-only, but Swiss Ephemeris datasets are
+governed by separate proprietary terms.
+Operators must opt in before distributing
+or mounting that data.
+Use the documented CLI workflow (`astroengine-ephe
+--agree-license --dest /opt/ephe`) only after confirming the upstream licence is
+acceptable for your deployment and ensure `/opt/ephe` remains mounted read-only in
+production containers.